kmanc/intelligent_machine_discovery/README.md

 - Bugfixes
     - There is bound to be a few
 - Offer options
-    - There are lots of hard-coded things that can't be changed in v0.1.0
+    - There are lots of hard-coded things that can't be changed through v1.0.0
 - A better README
     - Plans for the future
     - How to interpret results